-Visa and Travel Delays
+Returning Students with Visa and Travel Delays

-Students who have been delayed arriving on campus because of unavoidable visa issues or travel delays can apply to International Student Services to start the semester online.
+Students are expected to return to campus in time for their first class.
+Continuing students who have been delayed returning to campus because of unavoidable visa issues or travel delays can apply to International Students Office to start the semester online.
 Students must provide supporting evidence.
 Internship or work commitments are not unavoidable reasons for a student delaying his or her return to campus.
-Students are expected to return to campus in time for their first class.
 Instructors must agree to the student starting the semester online.
+Students who do not return to campus by the end of the second week of classes will have their course registration cancelled and be placed on leave of absence for the semester.